muntazirabidi/Generative-AI-with-LLMs-Course/README.md

 A course by **DeepLearning.AI & Amazon Web Services**.

+## About Generative AI

+Generative AI refers to a subset of artificial intelligence where the primary goal is to generate new, previously unseen content, which could range from images, music, and text, to more complex data structures.
+Unlike traditional AI models that provide a definite answer or classification, generative models output a range of possible solutions, often learned from vast amounts of data, making them exceptionally versatile in creative tasks.

+## About Large Language Models (LLMs)

+Large Language Models, or LLMs, are a type of generative AI specifically designed to handle, process, and generate human-like text.
+Built upon neural network architectures, especially transformers, these models are trained on vast datasets to understand and generate coherent and contextually relevant sentences.
+Due to their size and complexity, LLMs have demonstrated state-of-the-art performance in multiple tasks like translation, summarization, question-answering, and even creative writing.

 ## About this Course

 This course introduces the fundamentals of generative AI and its deployment in real-world applications.